 FACT:

 Their teeth are always growing.
 Their front teeth continue to grow for their whole lives.
-They help help keep them short and sharp by constant gnawing on nuts and other materials, including building materials.
+They help keep them short and sharp by constantly gnawing on nuts and other materials, including building materials.